 Walk-in showers are a great idea in general, but with the pros will also come some cons, and here is a rundown of some of them:

-One main benefit of a doorless is the accessibility it will give every shower user.
+One main benefit of a doorless is the accessibility it will give every person showering.
 There will be no need for a step-over entrance or even a space for the glass entrance to pivot.
 This makes doorless showers great if you want to remodel your bathroom.

 Customization is another thing that people love with walk-in showers because it will make their bathrooms more modern and have an open feel.
 Homeowners can also easily add features like a bench or shelving units for toiletries.